department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 -   How do they react when their facility isn't listed?

-*Follow-up questions (if not answered during run-through):*

--   Why wasn't your saved facility showing in the list?

--   (On phone list) What would you do next?

 ### Task 6 - find facilities list in Profile

-*Start on VA.gov home page*
+_Start on VA.gov home page_

 -   Finally, how would you find your list of facilities from here?

-- Is this where you expected to find that list?
+-   Now, show me what you'd do if you wanted to update your address.

 *Watch for:*

+-   Was the list where they expected it?

--   Any navigation challenges
+-   Were there any navigation challenges?

+    -   Specifically moving around the Profile using the mobile menu.

 -   Did they connect that list with their profile?